 Dialectical Behaviour Therapy (DBT) was developed by Professor Marsha Linehan from Cognitive Behaviour Therapy (CBT).
 DBT is for people whose personality displays extreme and under-controlled (out of control) emotions that can often be precursors to harmful or destructive behaviour to themselves or others.
 As a fully qualified DBT practitioner I teach skills to clients to help them better manage and regulate emotions so that they are not so extreme, and therefore not so destructive of relationships.
 I do this in individual therapy and out-of-hours telephone skills coaching.
 Skills groups are available via associate therapists, if the full programme is required.

-Radically Open DBT was borne from standard DBT by Professor Tom Lynch for people with treatment resistant depression, and symptoms of emotional over-control, which include Eating Disorders.
+If you are governed by rules, rehearsal, regulation and planning, if you are uncomplaining yet unhappy, lonely, distrustful, perfectionistic, workaholic, emotionally restrained in the extreme, then Radically Open DBT is for you.
+RO-DBT was born out of standard DBT by Professor Tom Lynch for people with treatment resistant depression, and symptoms of emotional over-control, which include problematic restrictive eating, obsessive behaviour, and traits or diagnosis of autism.
 It comprises individual sessions and skills classes.
-If you are governed by rules, rehearsal, regulation and planning, if you are uncomplaining yet unhappy, lonely, distrustful, perfectionistic, workaholic, emotionally restrained in the extreme, then this is the programme for you.
 I co-facilitate classes in Covent Garden with Clinical Psychologist Dr Alex Fowke.
 We are the only providers of full-package RO DBT in the country, and have both been trained by the developer of this treatment.